alorans/DesmosAudio/README.md

 2. Splits the waveform into "chunks", by default each lasting 1/30 of a second.
 3. Performs a Fast Fourier Transform (FFT) on each chunk, extracting the pure frequency components of the chunk, and their amplitudes.
 4. Selects, by default, the 250 most prominent frequencies.
-5. Formats the data as a copyable Desmos expression, and outputs to a file.
+5. Formats the data as a copyable Desmos expression, and outputs to a file or directly to the system clipboard.

 ## Usage